 This article applies to:

 - Product edition: N/A

 - Feature Category: N/A

 Data ingested is useful if it is also being used.
-The main way to use data in Wavefront is to query for it, whether it be in charts or dashboards or in alert conditions.
+The main way to use data in VMware Aria Operations for Applications is to query for it, whether it be in charts or dashboards or in alert conditions.
 This article covers some strategies for identifying data that is not being used.

 One of the columns of the WFTop output is % Acc.
 This indicates the percentage of data within each namespace that has been accessed via queries (whether it is in charts or dashboards, alerts, API calls, etc.) over the last 7 days (note: the number of days is configurable in WFTop configurations).
 As always with WFTop, let the tool run for several minutes for more reliable results.
 Start with namespaces that have high ingestion rates but low access rates.